Asymptotic state transformations of continuous variable resources: Restricted asymptotic continuity in infinite dimensions

 Among the many properties that a monotone may have, one of the most desirable is, in many scenarios, some form of continuity, since it allows to relate the resource content of a state to that of a \enquote{good} approximation of it.
-The most widely used notion of continuity, when it comes to resource monotones in finite-dimensional QRT, is that of asymptotic continuity~\cite{Synak2006}.
-Its popularity is due to its role in proving bounds on rates of the type of \eqref{rate}. \begin{Def} Let $(\mathcal{S},\mathcal{F})$ be a QRT equipped with a monotone $G$, and with $\mathcal{S}$ a family of finite-dimensional quantum systems.
-We say that $G$ is \textbf{asymptotically continuous} if it holds that \bb |G(\rho)-G(\sigma)|\leq C\|\rho-\sigma\|_1\log d+\eta(\|\rho-\sigma\|_1)\,, \ee where $\rho,\sigma\in\D{A}$ are generic states, $A\in\mathcal{S}$, $d=\dim\HH_A$, $C>0$ is a real constant and $\eta:\R\to\R$ is a real function independent of $d$ and such that $\lim_{x\to0}\eta(x)=0$. \end{Def} \begin{rem} Note that our terminology differs from the standard one by the addition of the term \enquote{strongly}.
-The reason for this choice will become clear in the next subsection. \end{rem} The crucial point of Definition \ref{strong asym cont def} is the logarithmic scaling in $d$ of the RHS.
-Obviously, when $d=\infty$, the definition trivialize and becomes pointless.
-In this section we will introduce a weaker form of asymptotic continuity, valid for infinite-dimensional systems as well, and illustrate its limit in the study of asymptotic transformation rates.
+The most widely used notion of continuity, when it comes to resource monotones in finite-dimensional QRT, is that of asymptotic continuity~\cite{Synak2006} \tcb{(Definition~\ref{monotones}(c)).
+Its popularity is due to its role in proving bounds on asymptotic rates.
+Of course, the notion of asymptotic continuity becomes empty in infinite dimensions, ultimately leading to the ``asymptotic continuity catastrophe'' discussed in the Introduction.
+In this \tcb{A}ppendix, we show how asymptotic continuity can be defined in a certain sense for infinite-dimensional systems as well, why this extension presents some substantial limitations, and in which sense Theorem~\ref{general_bound_rates_thm} overcomes such limitations.}